afritz1/OpenTESArena/README.md

 ### Windows
 - Get the most recent build from the [releases](https://github.com/afritz1/OpenTESArena/releases) tab.
-- [Download the Full Game](http://static.elderscrolls.com/elderscrolls.com/assets/files/tes/extras/Arena106Setup.zip) from the Bethesda website.
+- [Download the Full Game](http://static.elderscrolls.com/elderscrolls.com/assets/files/tes/extras/Arena106Setup.zip) from the Bethesda website, or get the CD version from somewhere such as [GOG](https://www.gog.com/wishlist/games/the_elder_scrolls_arena).
 - Extract Arena106Setup.zip and run Arena106.exe.
-- Pick a destination folder anywhere and install.
+- Pick a destination folder to install into.
+This can be anywhere on your hard drive or in the OpenTESArena `data` folder.
-- Point `ArenaPath` in the options file to the `ARENA` folder.
+- Open `options-default.txt` in the `options` folder and change `ArenaPath` to where you put the `ARENA`/`ARENACD` folder.
 - Run OpenTESArena.exe.

-If you receive an error about missing MSVCP141.dll, you will need to download and run the Visual C++ 2017 Redistributable installer from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for your desired target (vc_redist.x64.exe for 64-bit, vc_redist.x86.exe for 32-bit).
-Similarly, MSVCP140.dll for Visual C++ 2015 is available [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
+If you receive an error about missing MSVCP141.dll, you will need to download and run the [Visual C++ 2017 Redistributable installer](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) for your desired target (vc_redist.x64.exe for 64-bit, vc_redist.x86.exe for 32-bit).
+Similarly, MSVCP140.dll is in the [Visual C++ 2015 Redistributable installer](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

-If you see a warning about `alcOpenDevice()` failing, or there is no sound, you will need to download the OpenAL 1.1 Windows Installer from [here](https://www.openal.org/downloads/) and run oalinst.exe.
+If you see a warning about `alcOpenDevice()` failing, or there is no sound, you will need to download the [OpenAL 1.1 Windows Installer](https://www.openal.org/downloads/) and run oalinst.exe.

 ### macOS
 #### Get the data files for *The Elder Scrolls: Arena*